Code of Conduct

 All Employees shall behave honestly and ethically at all times and with all people.
 They shall act in good faith, with due care, and shall engage only in fair and open competition, by treating the Employees of Generation Companies, Distribution Companies and Company colleagues ethically.
 Stealing proprietary information, possessing trade secret information that was obtained without the owner’s consent, or inducing such disclosures by past or present employees of other companies is prohibited.

-VII.
-Employees should exercise good judgment so as to act in a manner that will reflect favorably on the Company and the individual.
+- Employees should exercise good judgment so as to act in a manner that will reflect favourably on the Company and the individual.

-XII.
-Employees behavior generally should be gentle and his/her conduct in Company particularly should be courteous and polite but at the same time firm and dignified.
+- Employees behaviour generally should be gentle and his/her conduct in Company particularly should be courteous and polite but at the same time firm and dignified.

 Employees must maintain the confidentiality of the confidential information entrusted to them, except when disclosure is authorized.
 Confidential information includes all non-public information that might be harmful to the Company, Generation Companies or Distribution Companies.
 It also includes information that Generation Companies and Distribution Companies have entrusted to the company.
 The obligation to preserve confidential information continues even after employment ends.

-IV.
-Employee will refrain from doing anything which is or may be contrary to any law, rules, regulations and established practices;
+- Employee will refrain from doing anything which is or may be contrary to any law, rules, regulations and established practices.

 Violations of Ethical Guidelines:

 1. Reporting Known or Suspected Violations: